Let's avail ourselves to be used by God as instrument of peace - Bawumia

 He said the teachings of Jesus Christ enjoined everyone to love one another, humble, and avail ourselves to be used by God as an instrument of peace.

-Even in our diversity, we have always remain indivisible and what we have in common are in excess than what divide us, "Dr Bawumia pointed out.
+Even in our diversity, we have always remain indivisible and what we have in common are in excess than what divides us," Dr. Bawumia pointed out.

 The Vice President further explained that it was the love for each other underpinned by biblical love for our neighbours, which had made Ghana the most peaceful nation in the West African sub-region.